 - a.
+Executive Meetings are to be held monthly beginning in August and ending in May.
+Summer meetings may be held virtually. - b.
 Executive Meetings are only open to the Executive Board and Principal.
-Other staff members or special guests may attend when invited by the Executive Board. - b.
+Other staff members or special guests may attend when invited by the Executive Board. - c.
 Executive Meeting dates of the PTO shall be determined in advance by the Executive Board.
-These meeting dates are decided in advance, but are subject to change due to unforeseen circumstances. - c.
-Meetings to start at 5:00pm at the announced location unless otherwise publicized. - d.
+These meeting dates are decided in advance, but are subject to change due to unforeseen circumstances. - d.
+Meetings to start at 2:45pm at the announced location unless otherwise publicized. - e.
 Minutes of the Executive Meetings will be kept by and made available by the Secretary.

-Minutes of the Executive Meeting are available to the Executive Board and Principal only. - e.
-If a member of the Executive Board shall be absent for more than three (3) meetings, the Executive Board can vote to remove the board member per the guidelines above.

-C. Special General Meetings
+Minutes of the Executive Meeting are available to the Executive Board and Principal only. - f.
+If a member of the Executive Board shall be absent for more than three (3) meetings, the Executive Board can vote to remove the board member per the guidelines above. - C. Special General Meetings - a.

-- a.
 Special General Meetings may be called by the President or any two members of the Executive Board by submitting a written request to the Secretary when a meeting cannot be held on the previously scheduled meeting date. - b.
 Notice of the Special General Meeting shall be sent to the PTO Members at least fourteen (14) days prior to the meeting. - c.
-Special General Meeting dates will be posted by the school, by the PTO, and will also be announced via e-blasts, flyers, and other means possible.

-D. Quorum & Voting

-- a.
-A quorum is the smallest number of people who must be present at a meeting in order for decisions to be made - b.
-In a General or Special General Meeting, the general membership shall constitute a guorum. - c.
+Special General Meeting dates will be posted by the school, by the PTO, and will also be announced via eblasts, flyers, and other means possible. - D. Quorum & Voting - a.
+A quorum is the smallest number of people (or no fewer than 3) who must be present at a meeting in order for decisions to be made - b.
+In a General or Special General Meeting, the general membership shall constitute a quorum. - c.
 A simple majority vote of the membership present at the General or Special General Meeting is required for passage of any voting issue. - d.
 In an Executive Meeting, a quorum sufficient to transact business shall be defined as a majority vote of Executive Board members.
 If an Executive Board member wants to vote but will be absent from the meeting, they can call-in or Facetime their vote. - e.
 Only Executive Board members vote at Executive Board meetings. - f.
 Executive Board members may abstain from voting at anytime. - g.
 Alternative voting methods may be utilized as deemed necessary by the President and Principal. - h.
-Major fundraisers will be voted on and approved by the Executive Board by a majority vote.
+Major fundraisers will be voted on and approved by the Executive Board by a majority vote. - i.

-- i.
 Changes to the current bylaws can be made with a two-thirds (2/3) majority vote of the Executive Board. - j.
 Yearly operating budgets will be voted on and approved by the Executive Board.